 - Eating fresh or tinned pineapple chunks helps to keep your mouth fresh and moist

-- If you are worried about losing weight, ask your doctor to prescribe liquid nutritional drinks that you can drink as well as having regular meals
+- If you are worried about losing weight, ask your doctor to prescribe nutritional drinks that you can have as well as regular meals

 - Don't give yourself a hard time if you really don't feel like eating for a few days after chemotherapy – it is very important that you drink, but you can make up for lost calories between treatments

 - Try not to get over tired – you may find everything more difficult to cope with if you are exhausted

 If you would like more information about anything to do with diet, contact our cancer information nurses.
 They will be happy to help.
 Or you can contact one of the cancer information organisations on our organisations page.

 If you are worried about the effects of chemotherapy on your digestive system, make an appointment to see your doctor to talk over any problems.

 You may also know cannabis as marijuana, pot, grass, weed, hemp, hashish or dope.
 Scientific names include Cannabis sativa and delta-9-tetrahydrocannabinol (THC).
 Cannabis is a plant that grows wild in many hotter regions of the world.
 Parts of the plant have been used for centuries in herbal remedies.

 In the past few years cannabis has been the subject of a lot of medical research and in the media a lot.
 Possessing any part of the cannabis plant is still illegal in most western countries, including the USA and the UK.
 Because it is illegal, there is a lot of controversy over using it for medical reasons.
 Some studies have found that smoking cannabis or taking it by mouth can help to control sickness and pain in people with cancer and other illnesses.
 But there are concerns about possible harmful side effects, particularly if the drug is smoked.